KomMonitor/kommonitor-importer/README.md

 You can retrieve a list of all ever uploaded files by doing a GET request on the `/upload` endpoint.

 ## Import Datasets
-For each resource type of the KomMonitor DataManagement API (Georesources, Spatial Units, Indicators), the Importer API provides an appropriate endpoint.
+For each resource type of the KomMonitor DataManagement API (_Georesources_, Spatial Units, _Indicators_), the Importer API provides an appropriate endpoint.
 By sending a POST request the import process will be triggered.
 Within the POST body you have to define some required information about how to access a certain dataset and how to convert it into the KomMonitor specific schema.

 ### Import Georesources
-You can trigger the import of Georesources by sending a POST request to the `/georesources` endpoint.
+You can trigger the import of _Georesources_ by sending a POST request to the `/georesources` endpoint.
 The request body has to contain the following properties:
 * `georesourcePostBody`: A JSON object in accordance to the POST request body for the `/georesources` endpoint of the Data Management API.
 Only the `geoJsonString` property must not be set, since its value will be generated as part of the